Graduate School

 International Graduate Student Orientation - Fall 2025

-A full schedule will be available the week prior to Orientation (if not sooner) on the BrownU app and listed below.
-Social events will be announced and open for registration by early August.
-Registration for All-Student Orientation via the admitted students portal is required, please see your email for instructions.
+A full schedule will also be available on the BrownU app in August.
+Social and community-building events will be announced and open for registration by early August.
+Registration for All-Student Orientation is required; please see your email for instructions.

 Prior to International Orientation, newly arrived students in Initial F-1 or J-1 status will need to complete and submit the “New Student Registration” request on the Requests and Documents Tab within their OISSS Gateway account to activate their F-1 or J-1 SEVIS record to maintain valid F/J Immigration status.